Awards and Prizes

 BARS supports a portfolio of prizes and awards, which are largely targeted towards postgraduates and early career scholars.
 These all have their own pages, which are linked to from the brief descriptions below.

-• BARS’ longest-running scheme is the Stephen Copley Research Awards, named for one of the Association’s founders and established in order to allow postgraduates and early career scholars to travel to relevant libraries and archives.
-A number of awards are made each year; the maximum sum that an individual can apply for is £300.
+• BARS' longest-running scheme is the Stephen Copley Research Awards, named for one of the Association's founders and established in order to allow postgraduates and early career scholars to travel to relevant libraries and archives.
+A number of awards are made each year; the maximum sum that an individual can apply for is £500.

 • In 2014, BARS established its First Book Prize, which is awarded biennially at the International Conference to the author of the best first monograph in Romantic Studies.
-The prize comes with a cash award of £250.

 • In 2016, BARS established the BARS/Wordsworth Trust Early Career Fellowship in collaboration with the Wordsworth Trust.
 This fellowship provides accommodation for a month in Grasmere and financial support towards travel to allow an early career researcher to work with the Trust on audience engagement and create a plan of their own to engage new audiences.